-The last time I visited Cuba it was in 2014 and although that doesn’t seem like that long ago, so much has changed on the island since then.
-From President Obama’s visit, the opening of new luxury hotels in downtown Havana (The Ritz Carlton and the St. Regis in 2019) to the the renovation of Cuba’s capitol building, progress is happening in many places on the island.
+The last time I visited Cuba was 2014 and although that doesn’t seem like that long ago, so much has changed on the island since then.
+From President Obama’s visit, the opening of new luxury hotels in downtown Havana (The Ritz Carlton and the St. Regis in 2019) to the the renovation of Cuba’s capitol building, progress is happening in many places in the capital city.
 That coupled with a thriving art and music scene, there’s no better time to visit, explore and see Havana for yourself.

-Now, with the recent acceptance of Air B&B by the government, Cuba has seen a tourism boom.
-I personally noticed almost double the amount of tourists than on my first trip.
-I opted for Air B&B’s only during this trip and I have to say, the experience was better than I expected.
-We were able to get lost on the narrow streets of Old Havana and discover art from local painters and artisans.
-We ate local breakfast in Vedado (a suburb of Havana) and strolled the famous Malecon at night with ease.
+With the recent acceptance of Air B&B by the government, Cuba is seeing a tourism boom.
+Although my trip was pre-pandemic, I personally noticed double the amount of tourists than on my first trip.
+I opted for Air B&B’s only during this trip and I have to say the experience was better than I expected.
+All walkable from our Air B&B in Havana’s Vedado, we got lost on the narrow streets of Old Havana and discovered art from local painters and artisans.
+We ate local breakfast (pan con huevo frito) and strolled the famous Malecon at night with ease.

 Where to stay: